mahmoud/sedimental/entries/statistics_for_software.md

 While experienced engineers are happier to see the median than the mean, the data doesn't really get interesting until we get into the extremes.
 For software performance and reliability, that means the 95th, 98th, 99th, and 99.9th percentiles.
+We call these the extremes, but as in high-traffic systems, [they are far from uncommon][hntml_gil_tene_azul].
 We also look for the range formed by the minimum and maximum values, sometimes called the 0th and 100th percentiles.

+[hntml_gil_tene_azul]: https://www.youtube.com/watch?v=lJ8ydIuPFeU

 The challenge with quantiles and ranges is efficient computation.
 For instance, the traditional way to calculate the median is to choose the